tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/2022_Lee_Martino_Bismark_Bentley_IMJ_Older_people_living_in_squalor.md

 3. Positive and Negative outcomes of intervention
 4. Utilisation of resources by older people, impact on others, and justice

+%%
-%% some studies don't have an intervention, essentially what was being tested for %%
+[I: narrative principilism examining cognition and decision-making, natural trajectory, interventions, resource use] some studies don't have an intervention, essentially what was being tested for
+%%

 ## Control

+%%
-%% some studies may not have a clear control population %%
+some studies may not have a clear control population [C:: no control to the healthy elder population was identified]

+%%

 ## Outcome